SOCWarden

 SOCWarden watches what happens after traffic reaches your application.
 Login failures from Tor nodes, impossible travel, credential spraying and privilege escalation.
 All detected and scored in real time.

-The invisible work.
-What happens after you call the API
+The invisible work — what happens after you call the API

 MaxMind GeoIP lookup